 This user-centric design process works so well that it has basically become the de facto method for designers.
 It has been absorbed into corporate environments seamlessly and administered, basically clinically, to highly profitable results.

 However, what this design process mostly yields are cookie cutter, clean, and serviceable solutions (aka predictable, uninteresting, and uninspiring results!).

 One solution: Take a cue from art and aim for emotional design.

-Last year, Design Week published a piece celebrating Milton Glazer, the iconic American designer best known for his “I Love New York” logo and the colorful silhouette identity for Bob Dylan (Columbia Records).
-The profile, covering his new book that includes roughly 400 posters Glazer designed during his incredible career, includes the following insight from the designer on the difference between art and design:
+Last year, Design Week published a piece celebrating Milton Glaser, the iconic American designer best known for his “I Love New York” logo and the colorful silhouette identity for Bob Dylan (Columbia Records).
+The profile, covering his new book that includes roughly 400 posters Glaser designed during his incredible career, includes the following insight from the designer on the difference between art and design:

 “Very often, [art and design] have no relationship to each other,” he says.
 “Every once in a while, a work that is intended to be functional and has been made in response to a client’s problem turns out to also be artistic—the feeling you derive from it is emotional rather than logical.

 “This happens rarely,” he adds.
 “But when it does, those pieces are very sustainable.”